pLewandowskiEncke/FXExchange/README.md

 ## Overview

-The FX Exchange Console Application is a simple tool for converting currency amounts based on current exchange rates.
+The FX Exchange Console Application is a simple tool for converting currency amounts based on hardcoded exchange rates based on DKK.
 The application is built using clean code principles to ensure maintainability and scalability ;)

 ## Getting Started